Salah Downs Man City As Arsenal Extend Lead In Premier League - UrduPoint

 Liverpool and City could not be separated in the first half at Anfield but the game caught fire after the break.

-Jurgen Klopp's team had a glorious chance to take the lead early in the second half when Salah broke clear on goal but Ederson managed to get a faint touch to tip his shot wide.
+Jurgen Klopp's team had a glorious chance to take the lead early in the second half when Salah broke clear but City goalkeeper Ederson managed to get a faint touch to tip his shot wide.

 The game became heated in the closing stages and referee Anthony Taylor sent Klopp to the stands for the German's angry reaction to a perceived injustice.

+"Nobody could set a high press so you have to be smart, and we were, and you have to defend with a big heart, which we did.
+It was a game of real passion and we go there in the end."
+Guardiola praised his team's performance in the feverish atmosphere but bemoaned the disallowed goal.

+"The referee says play on, play on, play on," he said.
+"How many thousand million fouls he has almost given?
+But the goal was not given.

-- Saka winner - Earlier, England midfielder Bukayo Saka slammed home emphatically 10 minutes before the interval at Elland Road as Mike Arteta's Arsenal won for the ninth time in 10 league games this season.
+" - Saka winner - Earlier, England midfielder Bukayo Saka slammed home emphatically 10 minutes before the interval at Elland Road as Mike Arteta's Arsenal won for the ninth time in 10 league games this season to reach 27 points.

 Leeds substitute Patrick Bamford missed a penalty and his side had another spot-kick decision in stoppage time, initially awarded by referee Chris Kavanagh, overturned after a VAR intervention.